thomasdunlap/TensorFlow-Traffic-Sign-Classification/README.md

 There is a wide variance in number of examples across the 43 types of signs, ranging from 200 examples to 2000.
 I also visualized a random image from the training set, to get a feel for what the images looked like:

 ![Random image of German Stop Sign][rand_stop]

-### Design and Test a Model Architecture

-#### 1. Describe how you preprocessed the image data.
-What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 #### Normalization